rev-net/memo/memo.md

 Each revnet should consider its own unique circumstances when navigating the following tuning decisions:
 - **Choosing a price:** revnets with infrequent and shallow price decreases leave room for more equal access over time to entice newcomers, but may lack energy from incumbent participants whose contributions are less recognized.
-- **Choosing a cash out tax:** revnets with a larger cash out tax reward more committed participants, but give everyone less access to liquidity.
+- **Choosing a cash out tax:** revnets with a larger cash out tax reward more committed participants, but give everyone less access to liquidity and loans.
 - **Choosing token distribution:** revnets with splits or automints can acknowledge the non-financial forms of participation which are often the subjects around which they revolve, but also can create scoped management burdens requiring more trust.

-There is no such thing as an apriori ideal tuning of a revnets rules, just as there was never an apriori perfect Bitcoin halvening timeframe or fixed supply number.
+There is no such thing as an a priori ideal tuning of a revnets rules, just as there was never an apriori perfect Bitcoin halvening timeframe or fixed supply number.
 A successful tuning is one that manages to convey the right incentives – either on purpose or on accident – to stimulate growth over time.

 Three effects to visually note: